Wife–sister narratives in the Book of Genesis: The wife and sister relationships

 Gershon Hepner concludes, through biblical exegesis and semantics, that it is plausible that the union of Abraham and Sarah was actually incestuous with Sarah being Abraham's half-sister.
 For example, in Genesis 20:13, Abraham, talking to Abimelech, alludes to Leviticus laws or the Holiness code, by using the phrase "loving kindness".
 The same word is found referring to the sin of incestuous relationships and can also take the alternative meaning of "disgrace".
 Abraham, in his discourse with Abimelech, could be openly confessing his "disgraceful" relations with his wife/sister Sarah but whichever translation of the word is taken, it shows Abraham's knowledge of the holiness code and specifically its prohibitions on incest, as later recorded in Leviticus.

-Jewish and Christian interpretations
+Rabbinic interpretation

 An explanation presented in classical times, and suggested by Rashi, argued that when a stranger comes to town, the proper thing to do would be to inquire if he needs food and drink, not whether his female companion is a married woman, and hence as Abimelech did the latter, it tipped off Abraham to the fact that there is no fear of God in this place, and so he lied about his relationship with Sarah in order to avoid being killed.
 Consequently, it could be argued that the parallel behaviour results from this lack of fear of God by the antagonists in the other two similar situations.